 - Education: High School, Private Investigator's license

-- Occupation: Reporter for the Daily Bugle, consultant for The Pulse.
-Former owner Alias Private Investigations.
+- Occupation: private investigator; formerly, reporter for the Daily Bugle, consultant for The Pulse.

-- Known Relatives: Dave Campbell (Father), Phillip Campbell (Brother), Luke Cage (Husband), Danielle Cage (Daughter).
+- Known Relatives: Dave Campbell (Father), Phillip Campbell (Brother), Alisa Jones (Adoptive Mother), Luke Cage (Husband), Danielle Cage (Daughter), Joe Killgrave (Foster Son)

 Powers and Abilities